kitschpatrol/docker-gitbox/README.md

 **To run from github repo (Method 2):**

+From your docker host:

     git clone -b stable https://github.com/nmarus/docker-gitbox.git
     cd docker-gitbox
     ./build.sh

-*Optionally, there are also scripts to remove the container and image and enter a bash shell from the docker host...*
+*Note: There are also scripts to remove the container and image as well as enter a bash shell...*

+From your docker host:

     ./remove.sh
     ./shell.sh